JujuAdams/Vinyl/docs/5.0/Configuration.md

 Vinyl allows you to define effect chains from the configuration file.
 You can read more about the details of GameMaker's native effects system in [the GameMaker documentation](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Audio/Audio_Effects/AudioEffect.htm).

+?> The effect chain name `main` is a special case that refers to the main audio bus.
+Any audio that is played _without_ explicitly being played through a named effect chain will instead play on the `main` effect chain.
+Effectively the `main` effect chain is the "fallback" or "default" effect chain to use.

 You should define an effect bus as an array of individual effects.
 An effect chain may have up to 8 effects i.e. the array for an effect bus should have no more than 8 elements.
 You can see an example of an effect bus definition at the end of this section.

-Effect chains can be called whatever you like.
-There is a special effect chain name - `main` - that refers to the main audio bus.
-Any audio that is played _without_ explicitly being played through a named effect chain will instead play on the `main` effect chain.
-Effectively the `main` effect chain is the "fallback" or "default" effect chain to use.

 Effects added to an effect chain can be one of the following types: